metehankartop/metehankartop/README.md

 # Hi 👋 I'm Metehan
 ## 💫 About Me:
-I’m a third-year Software Engineering student at TED University, and I have completed three internships to gain hands-on experience in the field.
+I'm a third-year Software Engineering student at TED University and have completed three internships to gain hands-on experience in this field.

-Passionate about frontend & backend development, learning new technologies, and building scalable applications.
+I'm passionate about front-end and back-end development, learning new technologies, and building scalable applications.
 ---
 ## 🚀 What I'm Up To
 - 🌱 Currently improving my Spring Boot, Docker skills